 The arterial blood gas analysis is a blood test that measures your lungs ability to bring oxygen into your blood and remove carbon.
 By analyzing the acidity (pH) and levels of oxygen and carbon dioxide within the blood, the test is used to determine the functionality of your lungs in moving oxygen throughout the body.
 After drawing blood from an artery, the blood is then tested to measure these chemical elements in order to determine lung health and the efficacy of current treatments.

 Although the traditional laboratory test isn’t used to diagnose COPD, it can be incredibly helpful in determining the cause of a patient’s symptoms, and whether the disease has been brought upon genetically, through smoking or through environmental conditions.
 Lab tests are able to deduce whether a patient has alpha-1 antitrypsin (AAT) deficiency and whether it may be the cause of the patient’s COPD.

 What Should You Do?

 A diagnosis of COPD can be discouraging, but getting a COPD screening early and finding a treatment that addresses the disease head-on is certainly better than living in denial until the disease has progressed for years.
-If you prefer to address COPD progression directly, perhaps it’s time to consider stem cell therapy.
-While traditional treatments for chronic lung disease address only the symptoms of lung disease, stem cell therapy may directly target disease progression and may improve quality of life and pulmonary function.
+If you prefer to address COPD progression directly, perhaps it’s time to consider cellular therapy.
+While traditional treatments for chronic lung disease address only the symptoms of lung disease, cellular therapy may directly target disease progression and may improve quality of life and pulmonary function.

-If you or a loved one suffers from a chronic disease like COPD, emphysema, pulmonary fibrosis or other symptoms of lung disease, the Lung Institute offers a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or a loved one suffers from a chronic disease like COPD, emphysema, pulmonary fibrosis or other symptoms of lung disease, the Lung Institute offers a variety of adult cellular therapy options.
+Contact us today at (800) 729-3065 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.